barbudangabriel-gif/Flowmind/UW_API_MIGRATION_COMPLETE.md

 integration and all tests are now passing.

-FlowMind is an options trading analytics platform focused on strategy building, real-time flow monitoring, and portfolio management.
+FlowMind is an options trading analytics platform focused on strategy building, real-time flow monitoring, and mindfolio management.
 We integrate your API for flow alerts and market sentiment data.

 Currently it's an internal tool, but we're considering making it available